2x Bitcoin Strategy ETF (NYSEARCA:BITX) Shares Gap Up – Here’s Why

-2x Bitcoin Strategy ETF (NYSEARCA:BITX – Get Free Report)’s stock price gapped up prior to trading on Tuesday .
-The stock had previously closed at $52.18, but opened at $56.61.
-2x Bitcoin Strategy ETF shares last traded at $57.43, with a volume of 3,731,393 shares.
+2x Bitcoin Strategy ETF (NYSEARCA:BITX – Get Free Report)’s share price gapped up before the market opened on Tuesday .
+The stock had previously closed at $52.91, but opened at $54.74.
+2x Bitcoin Strategy ETF shares last traded at $54.56, with a volume of 3,016,984 shares trading hands.

 2x Bitcoin Strategy ETF Cuts Dividend

-The company also recently disclosed a dividend, which was paid on Tuesday, December 17th.
-Stockholders of record on Monday, December 16th were issued a dividend of $0.5768 per share.
+The firm also recently disclosed a dividend, which was paid on Tuesday, December 17th.
+Investors of record on Monday, December 16th were paid a $0.5768 dividend.
 The ex-dividend date was Monday, December 16th.

 Institutional Inflows and Outflows